Some exact inducibility-type results for graphs via flag algebras: Concluding remarks

 Since this paper is already rather long, we decided to restrict ourselves here to the above semi-inducibility results.

-Independently of this work, the semi-inducibility problem for the alternating path of any odd length was resolved by Chen, Clemen and Noel~\cite{ChenClemenNoel25x} using entropy while the semi-inducibility constant for the alternating 6-cycle was determined by Chen and Noel~\cite{ChenNoel25x}.
-Also, the semi-inducibility problem was independently studied using flag algebras by J\'ozsef Balogh, Bernard Lidick\'y, Dhruv Mubayi and Florian Pfender (personal communication).
+Independently of this work, the semi-inducibility problem for the alternating path of any odd length was resolved by Chen, Clemen and Noel~\cite{ChenClemenNoel25x} using entropy while the semi-inducibility constant for the alternating 6-cycle was determined by Chen and Noel~\cite{ChenNoel25x}; see also Balogh, Lidicky, Mubayi, Pfender and Volec~\cite{BaloghLidickyMubayiPfenderVolec}.